• Here is the complete Soundplant v.50.7 User Manual. Many of the answers to the FAQs below can be found in the Manual in more detail.

 How do I play a sound by touchscreen tap or mouse click instead of using the keyboard?
 Is there a way to simulate a key hit?

-• There are 3 ways to play a sound without touching a keyboard.
-While in Simple View, click or tap any onscreen key to play its sound.
-In Detailed View, double click or double tap any key to play it.
+• There are several ways to play a sound without touching a keyboard.
+In the default Detailed View, double click or double tap any key to play it.
+While in Simple View or Info View, single click or tap any onscreen key to play its sound.
 Alternatively, in Detailed View, single click or tap the large letter label in the upper left corner of the Key Configuration Panel to play it.

 How can I process Soundplant's output in realtime in another program?
 How can I record Soundplant's output in a DAW?

-• You can feed Soundplant's output into a multitrack recording program or dedicated realtime processing program (like Max, Audiomulch, Garageband, Logic, Audition, etc.) with the help of other software which allows you to route audio into a virtual audio input and output device.
-On Windows, you can use a program like Virtual Audio Cable.
-On Mac, you can use the free Soundflower.
-Another option for either platform is the free Jack.
-You would need to set Soundplant to output to the virtual audio output device in the Soundplant Preferences, and then set your recording/processing software's input to the virtual input device.
-Keep in mind that the easiest and most efficient way to record Soundplant is to use Soundplant's own built-in record function ('record Soundplant's output' button at top center), but using these virtual audio device methods allows more flexibility when doing realtime processing or recording from many sources at once.
+• You can feed Soundplant's output into a multitrack recording program or dedicated realtime processing program (like Max, GarageBand, Logic, Audition, etc.) with the help of utility software that allows you to route audio into a virtual audio input and output device.
+On Mac you have the system-built-in option of creating an "Aggregate Device" via Apple's Audio MIDI Setup utility or you can use BlackHole.
+There is also the free Jack for Mac & Windows, or on Windows other options are Virtual Audio Cable or VB-CABLE.
+You would need to set Soundplant to output to the virtual audio output device under Soundplant's Preferences➔audio➔output device, and then set your recording/processing software's input to the virtual input device.
+Keep in mind that the easiest and most efficient way to record Soundplant is to use Soundplant's own built-in record function (record Soundplant's output button at center of the Global Function Toolbar), but using these virtual audio device methods allows more flexibility when doing realtime processing or recording from many sources at once.